ibmresilient/resilient-community-apps/fn_ansible/README.md

 ## Using the Ansible Function

 Make sure that you have ansible v2.7 installed in your system(control machine).
-One Function and one Workflow added as example we encourage you to explore that for better understanding.
+One Function and one Workflow added as example.
 If you are using ansible-vault please provide full path of your password file( Recommended format below: ) -
 > vault_password.yml